Large temperature-up-jump simulations of a binary Lennard-Jones system

-The triangular relation is investigated by considering millions of time-autocorrelation functions at times $t_1<t_2<t_3$, evaluated after a temperature up jump carried out at $t=0$.
+The triangular relation is investigated by considering millions of time-autocorrelation functions at times $t_1<t_2<t_3$, evaluated after a temperature up jump initiated at $t=0$.
 For given values of $C_{12}$ and $C_{23}$ during the aging, \eq{eq:triang} posits that $C_{13}$ is uniquely determined.
-250 linearly spaced values for $t_{1}$ were chosen, as well as 60 logarithmically spaced values of $\tau'$.
-Denoting the set of $\tau$ values by $M$, for each value of $t_{1}$ we studied the values $t_{2} = t_{1} + \tau'$ for $\tau'\in M$, and for each value of $t_{2}$ we studied $t_{3} = t_{2} + \tau''$ with $\tau''\in M$ (\fig{fig:parametric_F}).
-Of the $250*60^{2}=900,000$ $(t_1,t_2,t_3)$ triplets we kept those for which $t_{3}$ is smaller than the duration of the simulation.
+250 linearly spaced values of $t_{1}$ and 60 logarithmically spaced values of $\tau$ were chosen.
+Denoting the set of $\tau$ values by $M$, for each value of $t_{1}$ we studied the values $t_{2} = t_{1} + \tau'$ for $\tau'\in M$, and for each $t_{2}$ we studied $t_{3} = t_{2} + \tau''$ with $\tau''\in M$ (\fig{fig:parametric_F}(a)).
+Of the $250*60^{2}=900,000$ $(t_1,t_2,t_3)$ triplets thus obtained we kept those for which $t_{3}$ is smaller than the duration of the simulation.

 The aging part of the relaxation response occurs at long times.
 Short times correspond to vibrational relaxation of the system within the cage formed by neighboring particles; here the fluctuation-dissipation theorem applies corresponding to the bath temperature $T$ \cite{cug94, cha07}.
-We do not show this linear regime since it is of little relevance for the present study.
+We do not show data for this regime since it is of little relevance to the present study.
 The reader should note, however, that reparametrization by the material time is not expected to collapse the early response (indeed it does not).